NiryoRobotics/pyniryo/docs/source/vision/image_processing_overview.rst

 As Ned's camera is passing raw images to the robot, these images are distorted due to the camera lens.
-In order to undistort them, we need to use Robot's camera intrinsics.
+In order to undistort them, we need to use Ned's camera intrinsics.

-To undistort the raw image, we use :func:`~.vision.image_functions.undistort_image` which need to be called with the parameters given by the robot through :meth:`~.api.tcp_client.NiryoRobot.get_camera_intrinsics`.
+To undistort the raw image, we use :func:`~.vision.image_functions.undistort_image` which need to be called with the parameters given by Ned through :meth:`~.api.tcp_client.NiryoRobot.get_camera_intrinsics`.

 Once, we have both raw & undistorted images, we can concatenate them in order